flurry/upload-clients/README.md

 ## How to send iOS symbols for a BitCode enabled app

+The recommended approach is to use the [Flurry Fastlane plugin](https://github.com/flurry/fastlane-plugin-flurry).

+If you choose not to use FastLane, this can be done manually through the following steps:

 1. Download symbols from iTunesConnect
   - Go to iTunesConnect
   ![Developer Account](instructions/bitcode-connect.png)